 If you are passionate about History and Art and would love to study both historical and contemporary works of art from many perspectives, then our History of Art taster course may be for you.

-Taught by staff from Warwick’s Art History Department, one of the leading departments in the UK, ranked in the top three by the Guardian 2017, our tasters are two days long and packed with introductory seminars and field trips in London as well as a guest lecture enabling you to make new discoveries about the wealth of treasures in London and learn about History of Art from a leading UK University.
+Taught by staff from Warwick’s Art History Department, one of the leading departments in the UK, ranked number one by the Guardian 2018, our tasters are two days long and packed with introductory seminars and field trips in London as well as a guest lecture enabling you to make new discoveries about the wealth of treasures in London and learn about History of Art from a leading UK University.

 There will also be plenty of opportunities to work alongside your peers and to network and socialise in an informal environment.
 Courses will introduce you to exciting concepts in your chosen discipline, opening your mind to new ideas and will reflect the highest standards of Warwick learning.
 The course will give you an opportunity to see what it is like to study History of Art at University-level.